dihnatsyeu/blazemeter-FeignClientsFramework/README.md

 Let’s look at this code:

 In the start () method we have the following:
-The line “this.mockServer = ClientAndServer.startClientAndServer(1080);” starts a local web server with host = localhost and port 1080.
+The line “this.mockServer = ClientAndServer.startClientAndServer(port);” starts a local web server with host localhost and port configured in properties.
+Later the line "MockServerClient client = new MockServerClient(host, port);" starts new MockServerClient with the host and port from the properties.
+Spring Boot gives us a great flexibility in managing properties:it automatically recognizes and loads into a context all the properties located in the resource folder from the file with the name “application.properties”.
+Property values can be accessed directly with
+@Value("{[propertyName]}") annotation.
+There are many ways you can load external properties into your application, you can read about them in the [documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html).
+A bean where property values are read should be also loaded via Spring Boot application context by annotating class with @Component.
+There are more annotations that can indicate that a bean should be managed by Spring, like @Repository, @Service or @Controller.
+All of them add additional meaning to beans they are applied to and usually used in MVC applications (or to work with databases if @Repository is used).

-Now we configure the server behavior according towith the usage of the MockServerClient.
+The server behavior is configured according to the usage of the MockServerClient.
 The syntax is quite straightforward:
 1) 	Setup ‘POST’ method.
 When the server met the ‘POST’ request with the path ‘buyBook’ and the body ("{\"author\":\"Homer\", \"title\":\"The Odyssey\"}"  in JSON format, it responds with the status code 200, and, with the header "Content-Type", "application/json"  indicating that the response is in JSON format.
 It responds with the body of the book that is purchased: ("{\"author\":\"Homer\", \"title\":\"The Odyssey\", \"price\":200}"

 2) 	Setup “GET” method.
-When the server met the GET request with the path ‘/getBooks’, it responds with the header "Content-Type", "application/json", indicating that the response in in JSON format, the body          "[{\"author\":\"Homer\", \"title\":\"The Odyssey\", \"price\":200}]" and the status code 200.
+When the server met the GET request with the path ‘/getBooks’, it responds with the header "Content-Type", "application/json", indicating that the response in in JSON format, the body

-You may have noticed that in the code above, “MockServerClient” was bound to a server with the hard-coded host “localhost” and the port “1080”.
-This isIt’s not a good practice since those configurations may change.
-Instead, we can use the power of Spring Boot and move all the properties we have (in thise blog post it’s only the host and the port where service is deployed) to a property file.
-Spring Boot automatically recognizes and loads into a context all the properties located in theinto resource folder from the file with the name “application.properties”.
-There are many ways you can load external properties into your application, you can read about them in the documentation.

-In the blog, the application.properties file looks like thisbelow:

-To read any value from properties, the annotation @Value annotation is used.
-It should refer to the property name which value should be associated with a variable.

-Next, to load the property value from the Spring Boot application context, we need to declare the MockServerManager class as a bean that should be managed by the Spring application context.
-This can be done with annotation @Component.

-There are more annotations that can indicate that a bean should be managed by Spring, like @Repository, @Service or @Controller.
-All of them add additional meaning to beans they are applied to and usually used in MVC applications (or to work with databases if @Repository is used).
-In the blog post we will use only @Component annotation.
+"[{\"author\":\"Homer\", \"title\":\"The Odyssey\", \"price\":200}]" and the status code 200.